Solar Power Fact Guide

 - Net metering allows customers to offset their power bill by connecting the PV system to the home’s power meter.
 If the PV system produces more electricity than is being used in the house, the extra energy is put onto the main electrical grid and a credit is counted by the utility.
 Consult your local utility provider to see if net metering is possible.

-Solar Photovoltaic (PV) Success Story (Antigonish, Nova Scotia)
+Antigonish, Nova Scotia Solar Panel (PV) Success Story

 - Family of three